 3.1 Definitions

+Editor’s Note: Definitions / abbreviations to be checked before CR approval.

 For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

 Elementary Procedure: NGAP consists of Elementary Procedures (EPs).
 An Elementary Procedure is a unit of interaction between the NG-RAN node and the AMF.
 These Elementary Procedures are defined separately and are intended to be used to build up complete sequences in a flexible manner.
 If the independence between some EPs is restricted, it is described under the relevant EP description.
 Unless otherwise stated by the restrictions, the EPs may be invoked independently of each other as standalone procedures, which can be active in parallel.
 The usage of several NGAP EPs together or together with EPs from other interfaces is specified in stage 2 specifications (e.g., TS 38.401 [2], TS 38.410 [3] and TS 38.300 [8]).